Child and family services focuses on helping children, adolescents, families, and

 Students may participate in study abroad experiences to enhance their learning.
 Faculty-led

 global learning experiences are facilitated by multiple departments within the College

-of Human Sciences.
+of Education and Human Sciences.